Scriptman/ESPHome_ITHO_Eco_Fan_RFT_CC1101/README.md

 ```

 ## ESPHome Configuration
-I created a new device in Home Assistant ESPHome addon (named itho_eco_fan), and choose patform "ESP8266" and board "d1_mini_pro".
-After that, I changed the YAML of that device to look like this:
+I created a new device in Home Assistant ESPHome addon (named itho_eco_fan), and choose platform "ESP8266" and board "d1_mini_pro", I think "nodemcuv2" will work too.
+After that, I changed the YAML of that device to look like this: *DO'NT COPILE THE SOURCE YET!* Just save the YAML config and continue!

 ```
 esphome: